 Northern Plains UAS Test Site

-Vantis' system integrators combine remote infrastructure such as airspace sensors, detection equipment, control radios, and backhaul data communications in the field with a centralized mission and network operations center (MNOC) to have one seamless network.
+Vantis' system integrators, led by Thales USA, combine remote infrastructure such as airspace sensors, detection equipment, control radios, and backhaul data communications in the field with a centralized mission and network operations center (MNOC) to have one seamless network.

 Vantis is utilizing North Dakota Department of Transportation (NDDOT) towers to deploy radars and other network technology around the state, lowering development costs by utilizing existing infrastructure.
 NDDOT is a state agency that consistently positions themselves at the forefront of UAS technology, using unmanned aircraft for road and bridge inspections for routine maintenance and following storms and floods.